Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Masada

 One of the highlights of my nine-day Israel trip was my tour of the Jewish Fortress of Masada.
-Originally home to King Herod the Great, the Masada Fortress was under siege by the Roman army in 73 AD.
-Rather than being conquered by the Roman Army and likely enslaved, the inhabitants of Masada committed mass suicide.
+Originally home to King Herod the Great, the Masada Fortress was under siege by the Roman army around 73 CE.
+According to the ancient historian Flavius Josephus, rather than face capture and likely enslavement by the Roman army, the defenders of Masada chose mass suicide.

 We spent a few hours touring Masada, which included a cable car ride to the top of the mountain.
-To learn more about my tour of Masada, please click HERE.
+To learn more about this stop, you can read my detailed guide to visiting Masada in Israel.

 Looking Down the Masada Cableway